 So what do we have access to at the University of Edinburgh?

-Through Gale we also have access to some other newspaper collections (17th-18th Century Burney Collection Newspapers and 19th Century UK Periodicals) and individual titles (Times Digital Archive and Times Literary Supplement Historical Archive).
-These, along with British Library Newspapers Parts I-IV, can be cross-searched or searched individually via NewsVault or Gale Primary Sources (Artemis).
+Through Gale we also have access to some other newspaper collections (17th-18th Century Burney Collection Newspapers and 19th Century UK Periodicals) and individual titles (Times Digital Archive, Times Literary Supplement Historical Archive and Economist Historical Archive).
+These, along with British Library Newspapers Parts I-V, can be cross-searched or searched individually via NewsVault or Gale Primary Sources (Artemis).

 Note that British Library Newspapers and/or NewsVault are often referred to as the British Newspaper Archive – just to confuse things!